Monaghan: Town layout and architecture

 The Gothic-Revival St Macartan's Cathedral by James Joseph McCarthy is recognised as being "one of McCarthy's best works: an excellent example of the High Victorian ecclesiastical style at its best, rich without ever being over-ornate".
 The building comprises a delicate rose window and an impressive soaring spire and took over thirty years to complete.
 Construction work began in 1861 and the cathedral was finally dedicated in 1892.
 Originally the nave was intended to be two bays longer but lack of funds meant that the design was cut back.
 The Cathedral sits on an imposing site overlooking the town.
 Occupying a similarly commanding site on the opposite side of the town is St Macartan's College for boys (from 1840), a 17-bay classical structure with a bell tower and private chapel, by the Newry-born architect Thomas Duff.

 Church Square is very much an environment in which the civic pride of Victorian improvers lives on in the satisfying essay in the Ruskinian-Gothic style that is the Bank of Ireland building, as much as in the peaks of St. Patrick's Church of Ireland and the Dawson Obelisk.
 One of the most interesting aspects of Monaghan's Victorian architectural heritage, which also includes the former railway station, the Orange Hall on North Road and the Westenra Hotel on the Diamond, is the rounded corners that connect the town's buildings from one street or square to the next.
 This practice of rounding corners in order to open up panoramic vistas was carried out with unprecedented frequency in the town of Monaghan, and is still reflected today in the edifices of The Diamond, Church Square and Mill Street, helping to secure Monaghan's status as one of Ulster's more attractive large towns.

 Economy

 The town is a centre for the timber-frame house building industry with Kingspan Century being the largest of its kind in Europe.
 It is also the centre of a thriving agri business most notable of which is the mushroom industry.
 Engineering also features in the region with both Moffett and Combilift major participants in the materials handling market.

 There is a campaign to boost tourism by reopening the Ulster Canal in a scheme which would eventually allow boats to travel from towns in Northern Ireland, such as Newry, by way of Monaghan to places as far south as Limerick, as well as Dublin.

 Monaghan once had a thriving furniture manufacturing industry.
 Since 1990, this has diminished greatly under global competition.
 However, manufacturers such as Rossmore Furniture (which took its name from Rossmore Forest Park, situated just outside the town) continue to operate from the town.

+Education

+The town has four primary schools: